-The marriage between Pocahontas and John Rolfe worked to form a unity among the English settlers and Native American indians during the course of their matrimony.
-In 1616 John Rolfe and Pocahontas traveled to England and stayed for 10 months.
-While living in England, Pocahontas birthed her first son, Thomas Rolfe.
-In March 1617 they set sail to return to Virginia, but as the ship was heading down the river Thames, Pocahontas (then renamed Rebecca Rolfe) fell sick.
+The marriage between Pocahontas and John Rolfe worked to form a unity among the English settlers and Native Americans during the course of their matrimony.
+Their son, Thomas Rolfe, was born in Virginia in January 1615.
+In 1616 the family traveled to England and stayed for 10 months.
+In March 1617 they set sail to return to Virginia, but as the ship was heading down the river Thames, Pocahontas fell sick.
 She was taken ashore in Gravesend, England, where she died.
 Her son Thomas also fell ill, but recovered and continued living in England with family members.
 She was buried there on 21 March 1617 in Saint George’s Church cemetery.

 According to Wikipedia:

 Pocahontas and Rolfe had one child, Thomas Rolfe, who was born in 1615 before his parents left for England.
 Through this son, Pocahontas has many living descendants.

 Two of Pocahontas’s descendants have become First Lady of the United States, both First Lady Edith Wilson and First Lady Nancy Reagan.